InscryptionModding/InscryptionAPI/docs/wiki/index.md

 # Core Features

 ## Extending Enumerations
-The base game uses a number of hard-coded lists, called 'Enumerations' or 'Enums,' to manage behaviors.
+The base game uses a number of hard-coded lists, called 'Enumerations' or 'Enums', to manage behaviors.
 For example, the ability "Brittle" is assigned to a card using the enumerated value Ability.Brittle.
 We can expand these lists, but it requires care, and it is managed by the GuidManager class.
 This handles the creation of new enumerations and making sure those are handled consistently across mods.

 Lets say that you want to create a new story event.
 These are managed by the enumeration StoryEvent.
 To create a new story event, you should use this pattern to create a single static reference to that new value: